platformsh/platformsh-docs/docs/src/development/variables/_index.md

 To apply a setting to all environments or have a setting differ among multiple PHP containers in one project, specify the variables in the `.platform.app.yaml` file for your application.
-For more information, see how to [manage PHP settings](../../languages/php/_index.md#customize-the-php-settings).
+For more information, see how to [customize PHP settings](../../languages/php/_index.md#customize-php-settings).

 ### Framework-specific variables

 For specific frameworks, you can implement logic to override global configurations with environment-specific variables.
-So you can use the same codebase and default settings on different environments, but still adapt the framework's behavior on any environment.
+So you can use the same codebase and settings for all your environments, but still adapt the behavior to each environment.

 The Drupal templates show examples of overriding variables from Drupal's configuration system.
 You can apply similar logic for other frameworks.